UBC-MDS/netviz-R/README.md

-# NetViz
+# NetViz (R version)
 Lianna Hovhannisyan, Lynn Wu, Simon Guo, Nobby Nguyen

 ## About

 Hi! :wave: Welcome to the NetViz project!
 This project aims at building an interactive dashboard for :clapper:[Netflix movies data](https://www.kaggle.com/shivamb/netflix-shows).
-The dashboard can be accessed from [here](https://dsci532-2022-group3-netviz.herokuapp.com/).
+The dashboard can be accessed from [here](https://dsci532-2022-group3-netviz-r.herokuapp.com/).

 To learn about our project, jump straight to one of the sections below, or just scroll down to find out more.